 \section{Qualitative Evaluation}

 In this section, we show qualitative examples of certain hallucinations.
-In Table \ref{Generated answers using bad/good shots in the prompt} provides an example from each model using the child setting on the Natural Questions dataset.
+In Table \ref{Generated answers using bad/good shots in the prompt} provides an example from each model using Prompt 4 on the Natural Questions dataset.
 These are examples of \chk hallucinations, where the model outputs have high probability and low semantic entropy, indicating a high degree of certainty.